 I like this quote because it says so much about our society.
 We are living in an age where information is readily available, yet we don't seem to recognise the danger that also brings.
 How often do we fact check the information we get from the media, our leaders, or the internet?
 Power and influence come from what you tell people and how you tell them.

 I've spent my whole life telling stories, from the battlefields inhabited by my G.I: Joes as a child, to the images seen on screen for Hollywood films.
 Writing is just another way for me to tell stories.
 It allows me the opportunity to create vast worlds and characters that can't be created any other way.
 I love the idea that the only limitation is my imagination.
 My characters live in that grey world where they aren't heroes, nor are they villains.
-They're actions are about self preservation in hostile worlds.
+Their actions are about self preservation in hostile worlds.
 Sometimes those worlds are sci-fi/fantasy, and sometimes they're the world you and I live in.

 On my Writing page you can download an excerpt from my book as well as some short stories I have written.